bran921007/platform-science/README.md

 ### Output

-- The application will display on the console/terminal the total suitability score, along with the set of optimal driver/destination assignments that generated that score.
+- The application will display on the console/terminal the total suitability score, along with the set of optimal driver/destination assignments.
 - Example output:

 ![Example output](img/ExampleOutput.png?raw=true)